 What does a biker do when not riding — visit ‘The Motorcycle: Design, Art, Desire‘ and watch a film obviously!
-‘The Motorcycle‘ exhibition opens the throttle on 150 years of ground-breaking design that shaped one of the most iconic objects the world has ever seen.
+‘The Motorcycle‘ exhibition opened the throttle on 150 years of ground-breaking design that shaped one of the most iconic objects the world has ever seen.
 Featuring racers, record breakers and road icons up close.
 Get ready to explore the largest collection of historical, iconic and future road machines all in one place.
-This world-exclusive exhibition is only in Brisbane’s Gallery of Modern Art (GOMA) from 28 Nov 2020 until 26 April 2021.

 The accompanying cinema program ‘Motorcycles on Screen’ brings together a selection of more than a century of motorcycle films from around the world.
 With over 50 titles in the line-up, it can be hard to know where to begin!
 So here are five films that really rev my engine — and hopefully yours too.